scarv/scarv-cpu/README.md

-# Fast RISC-V
+# Vanilla RISC-V

 *A toy 5 stage RISC-V CPU, implementing the `rv32imc` ISA.
-It is optimised to run at a high frequency and instruction throughput.*
+It's not clever or special, it just does the job.*

 ---